Ash914027/Sprout/README.md

 # Sprout — 3-8 year old learning app

-Native Android app, written in **Kotlin + XML** (no Flutter/React Native), covering all four tasks in the brief.
+Native Android app, written in **Kotlin + XML** (no Flutter/React Native), covering all four tasks in the brief

 ## What's where